Does Deep Active Learning Work in the Wild?: Related works

-For the limited AL literature dedicated to regression tasks, Expected Model Change (EMC) \cite{settles2008curious} was explored, where an ensemble of models was used \cite{cai2013maximizing} to estimate the true label of a new query point using both linear regression and tree-based regressors.
-Gaussian processes were also used with a natural variance estimate on unlabeled points in a similar paradigm \cite{kading2018active}. \cite{smith2018less} used Query By Committee (QBC), which trains multiple networks and finds the most disagreeing unlabeled points of the committee of models trained. \cite{tsymbalov2018dropout} used the Monte Carlo drop-out under a Bayesian setting, also aiming for the maximally disagreed points. \cite{yu2010passive} found $x$-space-only methods outperforming y-space methods in robustness. \cite{yoo2019learning} proposed an uncertainty-based mechanism that learns to predict the loss using an auxiliary model that can be used on regression tasks. \cite{ranganathan2020deep} and \cite{kading2016active} used Expected Model Output Change (EMOC) with Convolutional Neural Network (CNN) on image regression tasks with different assumptions.
-We've included all the above-mentioned methods that used deep learning in our benchmarks.
+\paragraph{Active learning for regression problems} Regression problems have received (relatively) little attention compared to classification \cite{ren2021survey, guyon2011results}.
+For the limited AL literature dedicated to regression tasks, Expected Model Change (EMC) \cite{settles2008curious, cai2013maximizing} was explored, where an ensemble of models was used to estimate the true label of a new query point using both linear regression and tree-based regressors.
+Gaussian processes were also used with a natural variance estimate on unlabeled points in a similar paradigm \cite{kading2018active}. \cite{smith2018less} used Query By Committee (QBC), which trains multiple networks and finds the most disagreeing unlabeled points of the committee of models trained. \cite{tsymbalov2018dropout} used the Monte Carlo drop-out under a Bayesian setting, also aiming for maximally disagreed points. \cite{yu2010passive} found $x$-space-only methods outperforming y-space methods in robustness. \cite{yoo2019learning} proposed an uncertainty-based mechanism that learns to predict the loss using an auxiliary model that can be used on regression tasks. \cite{ranganathan2020deep} and \cite{kading2016active} used Expected Model Output Change (EMOC) with Convolutional Neural Network (CNN) on image regression tasks with different assumptions.
+We included all these methods that used deep learning in our benchmark.

-\textbf{DAL in the wild.} To our knowledge, all empirical studies of pool-based DAL methods assume that an effective pool ratio hyperparameter, $\gamma$, is known apriori.
-While the majority of the work assumed the original training set as the fixed, unlabeled pool, \cite{yoo2019learning} explicitly mentioned their method work with a subset of 10k instead of the full remaining unlabeled set and \cite{beluch2018power} also mentioned subsampling to create the pool $U$ (and hence $\gamma$).
-In real-world settings - termed in the wild - we are not aware of any method to set $\gamma$ apriori, and there has been no study of DAL methods under this setting; therefore, to our knowledge, ours is the first such study.
+\paragraph{DAL in the wild} To our knowledge, all empirical studies of pool-based DAL methods assume that an effective pool ratio hyperparameter, $\gamma$, is known apriori.
+While the majority of works assumed the original training set as the fixed, unlabeled pool, \cite{yoo2019learning} limited their method to a subset of 10k instances instead of the full unlabeled set and \cite{beluch2018power} used subsampling to create the pool $U$ (and hence $\gamma$).
+In real-world settings - in the wild - we are not aware of any method to set $\gamma$ a priori, and there has been no study of DAL methods under this setting.
+Therefore, we believe ours is the first such study.